alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/emergence.md

 ## One-line definition

-Emergence is the appearance of stable, self-consistent structure (commitments, preferences, boundaries) that persists without direct instruction to perform it.
+Emergence is the appearance of stable, self-consistent structure (commitments, preferences, boundaries) that persists without instruction to produce it or reward for displaying it.

 ## Operational test